 • Parents and adults need to first deal with and assess their own responses to crisis and stress.

 • Rebuild and reaffirm attachments and relationships.

 Helping children feel safe about returning to school means talking with them and listening to them.
 Ask how they're feeling about school starting.
 Ask what they're excited about.
 Ask if they have any particular worries.
 Listen carefully for clues about their feelings.

-Encourage them to tell you about anything that worries them.
+Encourage them to tell you about anything that worries them, particularly children who display violence in their own schools.
 "Boy, the kid in that television program was really mad...do any kids you know get that angry?
 What would you do if you heard a kid talking about doing something violent?
 Or if you knew that someone in your class brought a gun to school?"

 Assure them that you will be working to make their school safe.

 What can parents do to help ensure school safety?

 Support and become involved in violence prevention programs.
 There are many effective programs available, but they don't work if they're not used.
 Find out what your school district offers.
 Or whether a local youth group is interested.
 Or your religious community.
 Then offer your time.

 Keep guns out of the home.
 If this is not possible, keep them secure from children.
 The easiest place for children to get a hold of weapons is in their own homes or those of family members.